 Sometimes I find that my nosebleeds from a super dry nose can be triggered and then become hard to stop for a few days.
 After the “floodgates” have opened, the slightest bump even can start my nose bleeds up again.
 It is obviously worse in the winter with drier air but sometimes it can happen in the warmer months too.

 I remember stuffing Aquaphor up in my nostrils while taking Accutane to get relief from the dryness.
 Sometimes I still have to do that now.

-My Overall Accutane Long Term Side Effects Review
+My Overall Isotretinoin Side Effects Long Term Review

-Of course, this is my review and what happened to me.
+Of course, this is my experience.
 Everyone’s body is different, so what I experienced might not happen to you.
 I just wasn’t aware that some things might stick around longer after taking Accutane.

 I am not sure if these symptoms will go away.
-Them going away naturally, on their own seems very unlikely to me.
+Them going away naturally, on their own seems very unlikely to me since it’s been so long.
 Supplementing with products to heal these side effects might have to be my reality forever.
 I just want to find cures that will do their best to heal everything at the root of the problem.

 So far, not much has been able to do that.

 My hope is that this article informs you of what might happen if you take Accutane.
 It was worth it to me to have clear skin, and I am grateful for that.
 I am also thankful that I haven’t suffered from worse side effects than others have.

 These side effects don’t completely uproot my life, but are pretty annoying.